 The Foundation received a contribution in 1998 of land and buildings as part of a donation.
 The land and buildings were recorded at a value based upon appraised value as determined in the jurisdiction in which the real estate is located.
+During the year ended June 30, 2022 the Foundation sold the donated land and buildings.

-The Foundation has recognized depreciation expense for the buildings of \$34,904 per year since the contribution of the assets but did not for the year ended June 30, 2021 due to the value of the property per the financial statements being less than the fair market value.
+The Foundation did not recognize depreciation expense for the buildings for the years ended June 30, 2022 and 2021 due to the value of the property per the financial statements being less than the fair market value.

-Land, buildings, and equipment consist of the following at June 30, 2021 and 2020:
+Land, buildings, and equipment consist of the following at June 30, 2022 and 2021: